Top of main content

 6. Clear all credit card dues on time

-Strategically plan to clear your credit card balances by the due date.
-Your CIBIL Score is hit significantly in case of non-payment of dues.
+Plan to clear your credit card balances by the due date.
+Not paying on time can hurt your CIBIL Score.
 Regular defaults can easily take your credit score below 600.
 If you miss the due date, this will be reflected in your credit report under the Days Past Due (DPD) section in your CIBIL report.

-If you cannot make the complete payment by the due date, you should at least try to clear the minimum amount due.
-This way, the card provider will does not report the non-payment of total dues to the bureau.
-Even though the remaining unpaid amount will start incurring interest for the billing cycle, you'll get an additional cycle to clear off your dues and prevent your credit score from falling.
+If you cannot make the complete payment by the due date, try to at least clear the minimum amount due.
+This way, the card provider won't report the non-payment of total dues to the bureau.
+Even though you’ll pay interest on the remaining unpaid amount, you’ll have another billing cycle to clear your dues and protect your credit score.

 7. Clear all your existing debt

-Having outstanding debt is noted on your CIBIL report.
-Until you repay it, debt will negatively impact your CIBIL credit score too.
+Any outstanding debt is noted on your CIBIL report and will lower your score until you repay it.
 So, it's essential that you clear outstanding debts to boost your score.
 To do this, repay your debt within your chosen timeline or make prepayments to foreclose your loan.
 Using credit responsibly will improve your score.

 How long does it take to rebuild your credit score?

-The timeline for rebuilding credit will vary depending on the extent of the damage your credit score has sustained and the steps you take to rebuild.
+The timeline for rebuilding credit depends on how much damage was done to your credit score and the steps you’ve taken to fix it.

-Negative items can remain on your credit reports for seven to 10 years.
+Negative items can remain on your credit reports for 7 to 10 years.
 It will take longer to recover from more serious credit events, such as bankruptcy, debt settlement, foreclosure and loan default[@article-equifax-source].

-However, by following our steps to improve your credit, you may start seeing significant improvement within a few years.
+However, by following the 7 steps to improve your credit score, you may start seeing a big improvement within a few years.

 Transfer your credit history with HSBC